-The Town of Richmond forms a part of the transition from the more urbanized towns in the Lake Champlain lowlands to the west and the wilder more continuous forested habitat within the Green Mountains.
-In much of the town, hillsides drop precipitously down to the Winooski I-89 valley and the corridor functionally divides the town's wildlife habitats into north and south.
+The Town of Richmond forms a part of the transition from the more in Lake urbanized towns the Champlain lowlands to the west and the wilder more continuous forested habitat within the Green Mountains.
+In much of the town, hillsides drop precipitously down to the Winooski valley the I-89 and corridor divides functionally the town's wildlife habitats into north and south.

 The northeast and south-central sections of town contain the largest contiguous wildlife habitats.
 Wildlife habitat blocks between 2000-3000 acres occur in these areas and provide extensive core habitat for deep-forest songbirds, and large wide-ranging mammals such as bobcat and fisher.
 However, the largest, most wide-ranging species, such as black bear, may have to seasonally cross fragmenting features such as roads and fields to access distant habitat elements.
 Richmond does have the habitat to support a bear population and in most years hunters take 1-3 bears in town.
 There have been repeated bear sightings in southern and eastern Richmond.
-Richmond has a more robust white-tailed deer population and hunters often take up to 70 deer annually in town.
-Richmond exhibits a greater degree of fragmentation than all the 4 town inventory area except Jericho, and thus contains extensive edge habitat conditions and overall favorable conditions for deer and other edgeloving species such as red fox and ruffed grouse.
+Richmond has a more robust white-tailed population and hunters often take up to 70 deer annually in town.
+Richmond exhibits a greater degree of fragmentation than all the 4 town inventory area except Jericho, and thus contains extensive edge habitat conditions and overall favorable conditions for deer and other edge-loving species such as red fox and ruffed grouse.